Tiance-Zhang/infsci2470-final/Report.md

 <br><br>

 ## Introduction
-We build an online shoping store for shoes, which provide a platform to let consumers see all the products and brands, and to let sellers/ administrators to manage their products.
+We build an online shoping store for shoes, which provide a platform to let consumers see all the products and vendors, and to let sellers/ administrators to manage their products.

 ### High-level Feartures
+#### Login System
+Users should login to view our webstie.
+If consumers don't have account, they should register first.
+Administrators would have a different login interface and website interface from common users.
+Moreover, personal information is only available to themselves.
 #### Recommedation
 On the homepage, we show the most popoluar shoes in the period of time.
 Consumers could see pictures and prices of these shoes to decide if they want to follow the trend.
-#### Browse
+#### Browsing and Adding
-Our website allows consumers to check all the shoes we have on our we Consumers need to log in or sign up for our website, and the personal information is only available to these people and system administrators.
+Our website allows consumers to check all the shoes and brands we have.
-It will have a user login interface, users can log in as customer or manager.
-Different users would have different views.
-For the customers, they will be able to see the list of items including price, description, and picture.
-Goods and services would be classified in several categories.
-Consumers could look over these categories.
-For the manager’s interface, they will see the similar view as customers’ but they can edit the item list, they will also be able to see which item has been bought and the remaining stock of items.
+Consumers could add/ delete shoes in the shopping cart.

 ## Objective

 Describe with more specific details what your objectives and goals are for the project.
+We want to build a website that customers can use to discover the most trending sneakers and be able to purchase them.
+As fashion is always changing, we want our website can be made not only an online shop but also as trands reference for custmers.
+ By using our website, they will know what is the most popular sneakers this season and any information about those sneakers.
 What problems did you want to solve or what did you want to learn in developing this application?
 What features, beyond the ones listed in the assignment requirements, did you implement?